 If you’re a Doctor, Assistant or Hygienist, you help all of the patients on your schedule.
 But up at the desk, we help all of the patients on all of the schedules.
 Plus, all of the patients who call in.
 That’s a lot of names, places, people and treatment to keep track of.
 I do my best but my super powers don’t always allow me to connect a patient’s face with who they saw and what they came in for.
 Plus, things change all the time.
 Even if I know the patient’s name, and there’s treatment attached to their appointment, I have no idea what actually happened back there unless someone tells me.

-This is just as frustrating for my patient as it is for me.
+This is just as frustrating for the patient as it is for me.
 Even though they’ve wandered up alone, they assume I have all of the information I need to help them.
-When I have to leave the desk to go find someone to give me that information, or wait for someone to answer a page, the office looks very disorganized.
+When I have to leave them at the desk to go find someone to give me that information, or wait for someone to answer a page, the office looks very disorganized.
 I know it lowers their opinion of us because, I’m the one that hears their sighs and sees their eye rolls.
-Plus, we’re wasting their time.
-They really hate that.

 When I’m brought a patient, while I’m with a patient.